-CNN Made Primetime Panels Popular.
-Chris Cuomo Hopes to Avoid Them
+CNN Tests New Primetime Play With Chris Cuomo Launch

 He feels he’s entering a situation similar to the one he’s leaving at CNN.
 When he started “New Day” at CNN in 2013, the network had seemingly exhausted its efforts to spark a following in the morning, despite programs like “Starting Point,” “American Morning” and “Early Start.”
 After a rocky debut, however, Cuomo and co-anchor Alisyn Camerota gained traction with an A.M. program that wasn’t afraid to to showcase knock-down interviews with newsmakers despite the early hour.
 Producers at “New Day” would often go commercial free to accommodate the anchors’ 25-minute-plus discussions.
 Cuomo recently made news with an interview with Trump attorney Rudy Giuliani that lasted more than 42.
 In the first quarter, “New Day” made a 6% gain among adults between 25 and 54 – the demographic most favored by advertisers – and notched a 4% hike in overall viewership.
 That said, the show is still, like Cuomo, duking things out.
 In April, rivals at Fox News and MSNBC won more viewers in both categories.

 Cuomo will face more of the same in primetime.
 The Hannity and Maddow shows have each trumped CNN in recent weeks.
-In April, Sean Hannity won an average of 678,000 viewers between 25 and 54 .
+In April, Sean Hannity had the most viewers among people between 25 and 54 – an average of 678,000.
 Maddow captured an average of 637,000.
 Anderson Cooper’s two-hour program, which currently fills the 8 p.m. and 9 p.m. hours, lured an average of 361,000.
 Trends have been similar in May.

 “They are prohibitive favorites.
 I’m certainly an underdog.
 It would be silly to think otherwise,” says Cuomo.
 “But if you do the job for the right reasons, you will do well.”
 He sticks to a philosophy: If he just keeps doing what he’s passionate about, audiences will find him.
 “You grind and you grow.
 I believe in that very much.
 You can’t do the job if you don’t think you can have success.”
 He also intends to take his program on the road, to scenes of natural disasters or moments of crisis, which he feels will also distinguish him from rivals.